Edgar George Brown

 Edgar George Brown (1898–1954) was a civil rights advocate, tennis player, union organizer, and politician in the United States.
+He was active in the Adams Morgan neighborhood of Northwest Washington, D.C., where he was a lobbyist and advocate for low paid African American laborers.

 He was born in Sandoval, Illinois.
 He was a four-time American Tennis Association champion (1922, 1923, 1928 and 1929).
 He was known as a master of topspin.
 He was one of the founders of the National Lawn Tennis Association.

 He was a member of Franklin D. Roosevelt's Black Cabinet, a founding member of the National Negro Council, and the United Government Employees Union.
-In July 1941, Brown staged a one-person sit-down strike in Washington National Airport's main coffee shop after being refused a cup because of his Black.
+In July 1941, Brown staged a one-person sit-down strike in Washington National Airport's main coffee shop after being refused a cup because of his being Black.